openfun/ralph/docs/backends.md

 ### Elasticsearch

-Elasticsearch backend is mostly used for indexation purpose (as a datalake) but it can also be used to fetch indexed data from it.
+For a CLI usage, a synchronous Elasticsearch backend is available, which is mostly used for indexation purpose (as a datalake) but it can also be used to fetch indexed data from it.

 #### Backend parameters